2025 Topps Series 1 Baseball Review & Checklist

 2025 Topps Series 1 Baseball Hobby Box

-- 1 autograph or relic guaranteed
+- Guaranteed autograph or relic per box

-2024 Topps Series 1 Baseball Monster Box
+Topps 2024 Series 1 Baseball Factory Sealed Monster Box - Baseball Complete Sets

 The sweet spot between blaster and hobby.
 Monster boxes include extra packs plus exclusive content you can't find anywhere else.